Boys 'Round Here: Content

-Shelton said of the song, "That song had me from the first, 'cause I thought about all the guys I know back in Tishamingo[sic].
+Shelton advocated for "Boys 'Round Here" to be released as the second single from Based on a True Story..., calling it, "the best way to put into a song my personality" and saying, "That song had me from the first, 'cause I thought about all the guys I know back in Tishamingo[sic].
 None of them listened to The Beatles.
 They listened to Hank, or these days you'll hear Jason Aldean blaring out of somebody's car coming from a mile away.
 It's just how they are, and that song is just written exactly how I live."